 Giant cell tumor of bone - lung metastasis

 This woman presented with a persistent chesty cough following a presumed viral illness.
 A chest x-ray show several scattered sub-pleural nodules, which were subsequently removed surgically via lung wedge excisions.
-Upon questioning the clinical team, a previous history of primary giant cell tumour of the bone became known.
+Upon questioning the clinical team, a previous history of primary giant cell tumor of the bone became known.

 Loading Stack -